Gloster Gladiator: The Phoney War

 At the beginning of the Second World War, during what was known as the "Phoney War", Britain deployed the British Expeditionary Force (BEF) into France to fight alongside the French army.
 As part of this force, RAF units operating various aircraft were dispatched to contribute, including two Gladiator squadrons.
 Initial air operations on either side were limited by the winter weather; however, immediately following Germany's commencement of the Manstein Plan and its invasion of the Low Countries on 10 May 1940, the BEF's Gladiators participated in the Dyle Plan, an unsuccessful counterattack on German forces.

-From 10 May 1940 to 17 May, the Gladiators were in continuous demand on the front line, quickly losing numerous aircraft and their crews in the rapid action.
+From 10 May 1940 to 17 May, the Gladiators were in continuous demand on the front line, quickly losing numerous aircraft and their pilots in the rapid action.
 On 18 May 1940, a Luftwaffe bombing raid destroyed many of the BEF's Gladiators and Hurricanes on the ground at Vitry-en-Artois, shortly after which the BEF's withdrawal to Dunkirk for evacuation to mainland Britain began.

 Gladiators typically flew patrol flights that led to occasional clashes with Luftwaffe reconnaissance aircraft.
 On 17 October 1940, British Gladiators scored their first success when No 607 Squadron "B" Flight shot down a Dornier Do 18 flying boat ('8L+DK' of 2.KuFlGr 606), on the North Sea.
 On 10 April 1941, 804 NAS took off from Hatston, in Orkney, to intercept a group of approaching German aircraft.
 Lt Cdr J. C. Cockburn was credited with one destroyed and Blue Section with a "damaged".